bcgov-nr/action-test-and-analyse/README.md

 # Example, Single Directory with SonarCloud Analysis

 Run unit tests and provide results to SonarCloud.
 This is a full workflow that runs on pull requests, merge to main and workflow_dispatch.
 Use a GitHub Action secret to provide ${{ secrets.SONAR_TOKEN }}.

+The specified triggers will be used to decide whether this job runs tests and analysis or just exists successfully.

 Create or modify a GitHub workflow, like below.
 E.g. `./github/workflows/unit-tests.yml`